cmuparlay/pbbsbench/docs/benchmarks/convexHull.md

 ### Input and Output File Formats

-The input needs to be in the 2dpoints file format.
+The input needs to be in the [2dpoints file format](../fileFormats/geometry.html#points).
-The output needs to be in the sequence file format.
+The output needs to be in the [sequence file format](../fileFormats/sequence.html)